Analytics cookies: Google Analytics only loads if you accept. Privacy details.

 • List price is used only when the expensive car supplement could change the quote.

-• Payment totals are shown for annual, 6-month and monthly Direct Debit options where those payment options exist.
+• Payment totals are shown for annual, 6-month non-Direct Debit, 6-month Direct Debit and monthly Direct Debit options where those payment options exist.

 • Result pages are marked noindex because they are user-specific calculations rather than editorial pages.